Clásico Regiomontano: 2000s-2010s: Matchups in Liguilla

+2010s-2020s: Head-to-head matches in League and CONCACAF finals

 Throughout 2017, both Tigres and Monterrey demonstrated their enormous progress in both their structural and footballing aspects, with signings and results they hadn't been used to in previous years, such as facing each other in the playoffs of the two annual short tournaments.
 In the Clausura, Tigres easily defeated Monterrey in the quarterfinals after defeating them 4-1 in the first leg and 2-0 in the second leg.
 French forward André-Pierre Gignac's performance stood out, scoring four of his six goals, resulting in Tigres exacting revenge for their previous eliminations at the hands of their direct rival.
 However, they finished runners-up after failing to defeat Club Deportivo Guadalajara in the final.
 In the Apertura, the two teams met for the first time in a Liga MX final.
 After a 1-1 draw in the first leg on December 7, Tigres defeated Monterrey in the second leg on December 10 with goals from Eduardo Vargas and Francisco Meza.
 The latter result gave Tigres their sixth title in their history.

 2019 would be a historic year for Nuevo León football, as it was not only the first time that Tigres (winning the final against Club León in the Clausura tournament) and Monterrey (winning the final against Club América in the Apertura tournament) were the champions of the annual tournaments, but they would also face each other in another final, this time in the CONCACAF Champions League.
 In the first leg held on April 24, 2019, at the Volcán, Monterrey achieved a solid 1-0 victory with a goal by Argentine midfielder Nicolás Sánchez.
 The return match took place on May 1, 2019, at the BBVA Bancomer.
 Although it ended in a 1-1 draw, the aggregate score favored the Rayados, earning their fourth international tile and avenging their previous final loss.

 In the 2023 Clausura tournament, both clubs faced each other in the semifinals between May 17 and 20 of that year, which ended with a 1-1 draw in the first leg and a 1-1 victory for Tigres in the second leg, resulting in a 2-1 aggregate score.
 In the final, Tigres faced Guadalajara in a rematch of the 2017 final, although this time they managed to win with an incredible remontada.

 In the Leagues Cup tournament, which brings together clubs from Liga MX and Major League Soccer, the two teams met in the round of 16.
 The match was also the first Clásico Regio to be played in the United States since 2007.
 With a last-minute penalty kick converted by Spanish forward Sergio Canales, Monterrey won 1-0.